Maxon-Computer/Cinema-4D-Cpp-API-Examples/README.md

 ## Content

-> Please note that this repository does neither contain the frameworks nor the build tools required to build the code examples.
-Please use our [Cinema 4D C++ SDK](https://developers.maxon.net/downloads/) for that.
+>  :warning: This repository does neither contain the frameworks nor the build tools required to build the code examples.
+Please use our [Cinema 4D C++ SDK](https://developers.maxon.net/downloads/) for acquiring a complete build environment.

 | File | Description |
 | :- | :- |